Deaths of John and Joyce Sheridan: Investigation

 The Sheridans, all of whom made their way to the scene of the fire that morning, assumed that their parents had been killed by an intruder and that police would be searching for who might have done it.
 But within a week, Soriano's office made statements reassuring the public that there was no danger of further attacks.
 "We are quite confident that there exists no threat to either the immediate neighborhood or to the local community," his spokesman said.

-At a meeting with the brothers, Soriano and an assistant explained how investigators had come to murder-suicide as the most likely explanation for the couple's deaths.
+At a meeting with the brothers, Soriano and an assistant explained how investigators had concluded that murder-suicide was the most likely explanation for the couple's deaths.
 John's body, he told Mark, had hesitation wounds, commonly found on people committing suicide by cutting themselves.
-Soriano told Mark that detectives would be looking through the couple's phones, emails and other records for evidence of extramarital affairs, financial problems or domestic violence that might explain a murder-suicide, and which he believed from his experience would turn up.
+He also stated that detectives would be looking through the couple's phones, emails and other records for evidence of extramarital affairs, financial problems or domestic violence that might explain a murder-suicide, and which he believed from his experience would turn up.

-All the Sheridan brothers found the theory highly doubtful.
-They knew their parents well and had seen no sign of any issues between them that might have led to such a violent end.
-Mark recalled being the only one of them defending the prosecutor, as he himself was "part of the system", and still wanted to give Soriano the benefit of the doubt.
-"I was probably the most naive of all about that stuff."
+All the Sheridan sons found the theory highly doubtful.
+They knew their parents well and had seen no sign of any issues between them that might have led to violence.
+Mark recalled being the only one of them defending Soriano, as he himself was "part of the system" and still wanted to give the prosecutor the benefit of the doubt: "I was probably the most naïve of all about that stuff."

-Mark said later that his father had bought new suits and dress shirts, suggesting he had no immediate plans to end his life; John had also had a FaceTime video chat with one of his grandchildren at 5 p.m. the evening before his death and two hours later sent a detailed email to work colleagues in preparation for an upcoming meeting.
-Joyce had also begun putting Halloween decorations in and outside the house, as she did every year.
-Montgomery Township police records showed only one call to the Sheridan house during the 37 years the couple lived there, in response to a fall by Joyce in which she injured her hip.
+Mark said later that John had bought new suits and dress shirts, suggesting he had no immediate plans to end his life; John had also had a FaceTime video chat with one of his grandchildren at 5 p.m. the evening before his death and two hours later sent a detailed email to colleagues in preparation for an upcoming meeting.
+Joyce had also begun putting Halloween decorations on the interior and exterior of the house, as she did every year.
+Montgomery Township police records showed only one emergency call from the Sheridan house during the thirty-seven years the couple lived there, in response to a fall by Joyce in which she injured her hip.